balena-io/docs/pages/reference/OS/secure-boot-and-full-disk-encryption/overview.md

 Balena’s secure boot and full disk encryption feature addresses two critical aspects of device security.
 Secure boot ensures that only trusted software can run on the device, while full disk encryption safeguards data at rest by preventing unauthorized access to the contents of storage media.

-Given the diversity of hardware platforms that \{{ $names.os.lower \}} targets, it was essential to design a flexible framework capable of integrating device-specific secure boot mechanisms.
+Given the diversity of hardware platforms that balenaOS targets, it was essential to design a flexible framework capable of integrating device-specific secure boot mechanisms.

-Key goals of \{{ $names.os.lower \}} secure boot and encryption design include:
+Key goals of balenaOS secure boot and encryption design include:

 - Flexible hardware integration: Support a wide variety of architectures and device types.
 - Use of balena-specific keys: Avoid depending on third-party-signed shims (e.g., Microsoft keys) by default.
 - Unattended unlocking: Eliminate the need for user-supplied secrets (like passphrases) at boot.
-- Seamless updates and rollbacks: Retain the existing \{{ $names.os.lower \}} capability of rolling back to a known-good state if an update fails.
+- Seamless updates and rollbacks: Retain the existing balenaOS capability of rolling back to a known-good state if an update fails.

 Owing to the design constraints above, a secured device uses both secure boot and disk encryption - these two functionalities are not provided separately.